 Years ago, you could get (buy/swap) links to your site to increase rankings, but those days are long gone.
-As Ryan Chauvin, Forthea organic marketing specialist, says in 5 SEO Tactics to Use Instead of Link Building, “the surest way to get links that matter is to create premium content others want to share…Like it or not, content is the new link building, so get onboard.”
+As Ryan Chauvin, Forthea organic marketing specialist, says in 5 SEO Tactics to Use Instead of Link Building, “the sure-fire way to get links that matter is to create premium content others want to share…Like it or not, content is the new link building, so get onboard.”

 Why Optimize Your Content

 Organic search remains the primary driver of traffic to B2B and B2C websites, but to get that traffic your site needs high visibility.
 How do you get it?

 Every search begins with a user entering a query (keyword) into Google (or other search engines) in search of something.
 Google uses about 200 ranking factors to identify and return what it thinks are the most relevant results for that query.

 SEO, or search engine optimization, helps Google and other search engines understand what your content is about and rank it accordingly.
 Put another away, SEO helps searchers find your content online.

 Here’s the top tip for writing SEO content: